mattcrouse/App-Store/README.md

 g.
 Add to Cart: Button – Add selected items to cart

+h.
+Checkout: Button – After adding to cart, user can directly go to checkout window.

 i.
 Will display a current subtotal as label after selecting an app and pressing this button

-h.
-Checkout: Button – After adding to cart, user can directly go to checkout window.

-4. Checkout: Checkout window displays the summary of purchase with following widgets:
+**4. Checkout: Checkout window displays the summary of purchase with following widgets:**

 a.
 Your e-receipt: Label